EchterAlsFake/Porn_Fetch/ISSUES.md

 # 1.5

 - Name Error: name 'exit' is not defined
-- RecursionError: maximum recursion depth exceeded whule calling a Python object
+- RecursionError: maximum recursion depth exceeded while calling a Python object
 - CLI stops after changing the output, so It's impossible to change the output path.
 - Metadata Tags are not showing correctly in CLI
 - Author not showing correctly in CLI